GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-96/index.md

 ### Consistent async stack traces {: #async }

-DevTools now reports `async` stack traces for `async` functions to be consistent with other async tasks.
+The Console now reports `async` stack traces for `async` functions to be consistent with other async tasks, and consistent with what's shown in the Call Stack..

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/wuKo84nrDzbhwCnIVU2n.png", alt="async stack traces", width="800", height="427" %}